ddalpange/TabInOut/README.md

-# README
+# TabInOut

+this repository was hard forked from https://github.com/albertromkes/tabout.

+You can jump special symbols (any brackets, quotes, etc) using `tab`. also you can get back inside using `shift-tab`

 Tab out of quotes, brackets, etc for Visual Studio Code.

-The list of characters to TabOut from is configured in Settings (https://code.visualstudio.com/docs/getstarted/settings).
+The list of characters to TabInOut from is configured in Settings (https://code.visualstudio.com/docs/getstarted/settings).
-You can remove and/or add characters to customize TabOut to your liking.
+You can remove and/or add characters to customize TabInOut to your liking.

 <details>
     <summary>
-        Default list of characters to TabOut from (click to expand)
+        Default list of characters to TabInOut from (click to expand)
     </summary>
     <pre>
         {